-B.C. sues Alberta over law that would permit cutting off oil and gas shipments | CBC News
+B.C. sues Alberta over legislation that would permit cutting off oil and gas shipments | CBC News

 Statement of claim in Alberta court seeks declaration legislation is unconstitutional

-The B.C. government has filed a statement of claim in Alberta's Court of Queen's Bench over legislation that allows Alberta to restrict oil and gas shipments to B.C.
+The B.C. government has filed a statement of claim in Alberta's Court of Queen's Bench over legislation that would allow Alberta to restrict oil and gas shipments to B.C.

 The legislation was passed last week in response to B.C.'s continued opposition to the Trans Mountain pipeline expansion.
 If it is used, it could cause already high gas prices at B.C. pumps to spike.